manuvaldi/olm-database/README.md

 # olm-database

-This repo is an automatization for warehousing the redhat operator catalogs images.
+This repo is an automatization for warehousing the Red Hat operator catalogs images.
 I try to solve this BZ: https://bugzilla.redhat.com/show_bug.cgi?id=1929775

 Every day a job runs to archive the current catalogs images for
  - 4.5 and 4.6